-Suffering with Hypertension?
+Suffering from Hypertension?

-Hypertension, commonly known as high blood pressure, is a disease that effects millions of people each year who have a blood pressure greater than 140/90 (under age 60) and greater than 150/90 (over age 60.)
+Hypertension, commonly known as high blood pressure, is a disease that affects millions of people each year who have a blood pressure greater than 140/90 (under age 60) and greater than 150/90 (over age 60.)
 Hypertension can lead to strokes, heart attacks, heart failure, or kidney disease.
 Living a lifestyle that lowers blood pressure coupled with finding the right hypertension medical treatment is key to staving off further complications of the illness.
 At Florida Primary Care Clinics, we treat high blood pressure patients and understand the delicacy of the disease.
 Our medical expertise and specialized treatments may help improve your health and offer a better quality of life.